jordan4ibanez/nearest_neighbor_controller/readme.md

 This was created for not only my own sake of learning but for anyone to utilize in their project as a reference.

+Here's a video of it in action: https://youtu.be/nwTDLpMcuXU

 # Requirements

 1. Love2D 11.4 (make a pr if this needs a version update so I can test it)